 The Delaware Lottery also ran a parlay card system on NFL games.
 Their system was not pulling in enough revenue to justify its existence, so it was discontinued after one season.
 In 2009, the state attempted to introduce Nevada-style sports betting as a way to jumpstart their economy, but the NFL, NHL, MLB, NBA and NCAA took legal action against them.

 The Third Circuit Court of Appeals ruled that Delaware could not introduce any sort of new sports betting under their exemption from PASPA.
 Delaware can only host sports betting options that were present before PASPA went into effect, which means parlay cards.

 Montana was different from the other states because they didn’t have any sort of Lottery parlay system or single-game wagering.
 Their exemption came via a sports pool law that allows establishments licensed to sell alcohol to provide betting square contests.
 These establishments do not take any portion of the prize pool.

-Have There Been Any Attempts To Repeal The Professional and Amateur Sports Protection Act - PASPA?
+Had There Been Any Attempts To Repeal The Professional and Amateur Sports Protection Act?

-Are There Legal Forms Of Sports Betting In The US?
+Are There Legal Forms Of Domestic Sports Betting In The US?